Best Tips On Getting Accepted Into Short Film Festivals

-Now that you have exhausted the preproduction stage and are ready to begin filming, the next steps are where you need to focus on some of the key points that the jury is looking for in selecting films into film festivals.
+Now that you have exhausted the preproduction stage and are ready to begin filming, the next steps are where you need to focus on some of the key points that the jury is looking for in selecting films for film festivals.

 The job of the director is to make sure that the actors in the scene are giving the best performance to maintain direction in the screenplay.

 If the acting is dry and not believable enough to draw the attention of the audience, this is a major red flag for any juror member on a film festival panel.

 Your actors should know everything about his/her character before arriving on the set, so then it’s just a few takes to get the best out of your actors to move to the next scene.

 I have seen quite a few short films that within the first 30 seconds of the film I know from the performances that the film will grab my attention.

 If the performances are weak with the first 30 seconds, I tend to stop watching the film and pass on the selection.
 So, make sure you have the best performances for every shot with your actors.

 Make sure that you are proving the right atmosphere for each shot through the lens.